The Visitor Centre is an ideal starting point when visiting Ford & Etal.

 The Visitor Centre is a stamping point for Sustrans Pennine Cycleway (Route 68) and there are plenty of cycle stands available on site.

-There is a wheelchair available for use by visitors with mobility problems.
-Public toilets and disabled car parking spaces are situated adjacent to the Centre.
+Disabled car parking spaces are situated adjacent to the Centre.

 Accessibility: Car parking for the Visitor Centre is situated over the bridge adjacent to the B6354 and opposite Heatherslaw Railway.
 The walk from the car park to the Visitor Centre is about 200 yards with a slight incline from car park to bridge then a level surface.
 For those with mobility problems there is disabled car parking outside the Visitor Centre, accessed from the B6353 at the T-junction which displays a 'No Through Road' sign.
 Turn into this road and follow it for about a mile - you will come to the Heatherslaw Mill site where you will see signs for disabled parking.
 If in doubt please telephone in advance for advice.